-She was super mom in my eyes, but not for being perfectly dressed, a gourmet cook, or keeping a spotless home (she really did keep the house pretty clean, though), but for teaching me how to find balance in motherhood.
+She was super mom in my eyes, but not for being perfectly dressed, a gourmet cook, or keeping a spotless home.
+(She really did keep the house pretty clean, though.)
+She was super mom for teaching me how to find balance in motherhood.

 Please view my disclosure.

 4 Ways My Mom Taught Me about Balance

 My mom taught responsibility

 She did not sacrifice her time with us at home.
 She gave up sleep.
 Her “me time” was trying to sneak in a nap after working all night.

 She taught my brother and me that we were loved and valuable by being present for us no matter how tired she was.
 She needed more sleep, or felt like she did, but she got by with what she needed to do to care for her family.
 She taught us responsibility because she sacrificed to care for us.

 When we misbehaved, she acted as a responsible parent and taught us valuable lessons in those moments.
 She wanted to be an effective mom even if that meant she was not always popular with my brother and me!